openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

 During the system initialization process, a root container is created for initial processes (processes 0, 1, and 2).
 The root container types include all of the seven containers.

-You can use **clone()** (with the container flag specified) to create a container for the child process.
-If the container flag is not specified, the child process reuses the parent process container.
+You can use **clone()** with the container flag specified to create a container for a process.
+If the container flag is not specified, the process reuses its parent process container.

 ![ContainerBase](figures/container-002.png)

-#### Process of Changing a Container
+#### Process of Switching a Container

-Use **unshare()** to remove a process from the current container and associate the process with a new container.
+Use **unshare()** to move a process to a newly created container.
 The following figure uses the IPC container as an example.

 <img src="figures/container-003.png" alt="ContainerBase" style="zoom:80%;" />

 ## How to Develop

-The following describes how to create, change, and destroy a container.
+The following describes how to create, switch, and destroy a container.

 ### Creating a Container